ThomasGerstenberg/blatann/README.md

 This has been tested using both the nRF52832 Dev Kit and the [ABSniffer 528](https://blog.aprbrother.com/product/absniffer-usb-dongle-528) flashed with Connectivity Firmware

-This API implements against Connectivity Firmware for SoftDevice v3.
+This API implements against Connectivity Firmware for SoftDevice v3 (nRF5 SDK version 12.3).
 This does NOT support the nRF51 or SoftDevice v2.
+Additionally the nRF52840 is not compatible since it is not supported by this version of the SoftDevice.

 Currently only Python 2.7 is supported.
 This is a limitation of the `pc-ble-driver-py` library only building the SWIG modules for v2.
 If the aforementioned library ever supports Python 3+, this library will be updated also.
 Or, if I find spare time and this library